Sasso0101/Uni/Networking/01 Application layer.md

 (name, value, type, ttl)
 ```
 Common values for the type field are:
-- A: associates an IPv4 address to a domain name (name: domain name, value: IPv4 address)
+- A: associates an IPv4 address to a domain name (name: hostname, value: IPv4 address)
 - NS: associates an authoritative nameserver to the whole domain (name: domain, value: name of the nameserver)
-- CNAME: associates an alias to the canonical name (name: alias domain name, value: real domain)
+- CNAME: associates an alias to the canonical name (name: alias hostname, value: real hostname)
 - MX: associates the mail server to the domain name (name: domain name, value: domain of the mail server)
 #### DNS protocol messages
 The DNS protocol specifies two types of messages: request and response.
 Both have the same format.